junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Colds and the flu are common virus infections that may cause runny nose, cough, sore throat, and sometimes fever or pain in the joints.
 There may be mild diarrhea, especially in young children.
 Colds and the flu almost always go away without medicine.
 Do not use penicillin, tetracycline, or other antibiotics, as they will not help at all and may cause harm.
 ♦ Drink plenty of water and get enough rest.
-♦ Aspirin (p.
-378) or acetaminophen (p.
-379) helps lower temperature and relieve body aches and headaches.
+♦ Aspirin ([page 378](#page-378)) or acetaminophen ([page 379](#page-379)) helps lower temperature and relieve body aches and headaches.
 More expensive ‘cold tablets’ are no better than aspirin.
 So why waste your money?
 ♦ No special diet is needed.
 However, fruit juices, especially orange juice or lemonade, are helpful.
 For treating coughs and stuffy noses that come with colds, see the next pages.
 WARNING: Do not give any kind of antibiotic or injections to a child with a simple cold.
 They will not help and may cause harm.
 If a cold or the flu lasts more than a week, or if the person has fever, coughs up a lot of phlegm (mucus with pus), has shallow fast breathing or chest pain, he could be developing bronchitis or pneumonia (see pages 170 and 171).
 An antibiotic may be called for.
 The danger of a cold turning into pneumonia is greater in old people, in those who have lung problems like chronic bronchitis, in people who cannot move much, and in people with HIV.
-People with HIV can take cotrimoxazole daily to prevent pneumonia and other infections (see p.
-357).
+People with HIV can take cotrimoxazole daily to prevent pneumonia and other infections (see [page 357](#page-357)).
 Sore throat is often part of a cold.
 No special medicine is needed, but it may help to gargle with warm water.
 However, if the sore throat begins suddenly, with high fever, it could be a strep throat.
-Special treatment is needed (see p.
-310).
+Special treatment is needed (see [page 310](#page-310)).
 Prevention of colds:
 ♦ Getting enough sleep and eating well helps prevent colds.
 Eating oranges, tomatoes, and other fruit containing vitamin C may help.
 Washing hands oftenespecially before touching your face, nose, mouth, or anything you put into your mouthis also good prevention.
 ♦ Contrary to popular belief, colds do not come from getting cold or wet (although getting very cold, wet, or tired can make a cold worse).
 A cold is ‘caught’ from others who have the infection and sneeze the virus into the air.
 ♦ To keep from giving his cold to others, the sick person should eat and sleep separatelyand take special care to keep far away from small babies.
 He should cover his nose and mouth when he coughs or sneezes, and wash his hands often if possible.
-♦ To prevent a cold from leading to earache (p.
-309), try not to blow your nosejust wipe it.
+♦ To prevent a cold from leading to earache ([page 309](#page-309)), try not to blow your nosejust wipe it.
 Teach children to do the same.

 # [164](#page-164)
 {:.no_toc}